TemitopeOladokun/Days-of-Deep-Learning/README.md

 * Materials on Hyperparameter

 * In Word Embedding, you have to be careful of word bias or incorrect source text
+* Number of Hidden Unit is the Embedding Dimension.
+* Embedding look up table is the weight matrix
+* Embedding layer is the Hidden layer